 Background: My undergraduate degrees are in History and Italian Language and Literature from the University of Wisconsin, Madison (1986).
 I received my Ph.D. in Art History from the University of Chicago (1995), where I wrote a dissertation on representations of the Levant in late medieval and early Renaissance Venice.
 From 1998 to 2003, I was the Mellon Projects Curator at the University of Chicago's Smart Museum of Art, tasked with building connections between faculty, students, and the work of the museum.
 Among the many exhibitions I co-curated at the Smart were The Place of the Antique in Early Modern Europe, The Theatrical Baroque, and Paper Museums: The Reproductive Print in Europe, 1500-1800.

 In 2004, I moved to Baltimore to become a liaison between the Baltimore Museum of Art, the Walters Art Museum, and Johns Hopkins University, and in 2006 I became the founding director of the Program in Museums and Society.
-I have been directing the Program since it was established in 2006.
-I continue to hold adjunct curatorial and advisory positions at both the BMA and the Walters as well as number of other area museums and to be interested in building productive relationships between museums and universities.
-My 2007 article "The Ivory Tower and the Crystal Palace," which explores those relationships in detail).
+I continue to work actively with the BMA and the Walters as well as number of other area museums and to be interested in building productive relationships between museums and universities (see my 2007 article "The Ivory Tower and the Crystal Palace," which explores those relationships in detail).
 A 2010 grant of nearly $500,000 from the Mellon Foundation, for which I am the primary investigator, has allowed Museums and Society to continue building innovative, productive relationships with local museums; this grant was renewed in 2013 and we are in the process of developing a new series of collaborations with museums of art, archaeology, and science.